gumaerc-testorg/21h.983j-fall-2020/content/pages/calendar.md

 {{< tdopen >}}

 Students will find and list three ways that Teddy Roosevelt and Vladimir Putin each used masculinity as a political strategy to improve their visibility and political standing.
-(For reference, see the readings in session 20 of the [Readings and Videos]({{< baseurl >}}/pages/readings-and-videos) section.)
+(For reference, see the readings in session 20 of the {{< resource_link dff5d9c8-b251-0dd4-c9c6-213aec8158d7 "Readings and Videos" >}} section.)

 {{< tdclose >}}